nomocas/glocal/README.md

 - AMD/CommonJS/Global in place of Closure compiled
 - glocal context management (the aim of this implementation)
 - log familly API (for debugging facilities)
-- remove polyfill (because it's more than a polyfill know)
+- remove polyfill (because it's more than a polyfill now)

 # Main idea